 - Accommodations include but are not limited to: Braille exams, a reader and/or marker for the exam, a certified American Sign Language (ASL) interpreter, Zoom Text, High Contrast, closed-captioning and extended time limits for testing.

-- he Assessment Center sites are accessible and have computer test stations with larger monitor screens and tables that adjust to accommodate wheel chairs.
+- The Assessment Center sites are accessible and have computer test stations with larger monitor screens and tables that adjust to accommodate wheel chairs.

-To request an accommodation or for assistance with determining an appropriate accommodation, contact the CMS Disabled Workers Program, at (217) 524-7514 (voice only) or 711 or 800/526-0844 (Illinois Relay Center) for TDD users.
+To request an accommodation or for assistance with determining an appropriate accommodation, contact the CMS Disabled Workers Program, at (217) 524-7514 (voice only) or the Illinois Relay Center at 800/526-0844.
 Spanish speaking operators are available through the Illinois Relay Center.

 Please Note: Hiring preference is given to Illinois residents.